nehaasha/Myproject_LIC_LTspice/Differential amplifires.md

 Resistors (3.600010kohm -2 and 0.8k ohm- 1, NMOSFET - 2, supply volatges(2V and 1V) - 3, ac ground, wires.

 ### Procedure:
-1. Build the common source amplifier circuit as the circuit diagram using LTspice.
+1. Build the circuit as per the circuit diagram using LTspice.
 2. Set the Resistor R<sub>D(1,2)</sub> value as 3.600010Kohm and R<sub>SS</sub> value as 0.8Kohm, DC voltage as 2V, input common mode volatge as 1V.
 3. Download the library file [tsmc018 (1).txt](https://github.com/user-attachments/files/18785407/tsmc018.1.txt)
 4. Create a folder.
 Save the library file and LTspice file to the folder.